-With an all-electric BOP from HMH it is possible to increase the reliability, reduce downtime, reduce weight, eliminate release of control fluid and increase efficiency and functionality.
-Our electric control systems can be used both for new BOPs and for conversion of existing BOPs.
+HMH is developing an all-electric BOP solution, with the aim of increasing reliability, reducing downtime, reducing weight, eliminating release of control fluid and increasing efficiency and functionality.
+Our electric control systems are being developed, so they can be used both for new BOPs and for conversion of existing BOPs.

 HMH is also developing marine riserless drilling solutions and a key component to achieve this is our wear resilient rotating control device.
 Electric BOP can be adapted to both riser drilling and open water drilling.

 Elimination of hydraulics saves space, weight, and cost both topsides and subsea.
 System reliability will be drastically improved, and operation downtime caused by contaminated hydraulic fluid, seal failures, valve failures and leaking hydraulic distribution will be avoided.
 Non-redundant shuttle valves between electro-hydraulic pods are eliminated, and no hydraulic fluid is discharged to sea during test and operations.
 This saves cost and solves environmental issues.